Spirulina’s a blue-green algae that grows in tropical locations like Hawaii and central Africa – anywhere reasonably close to the equator.

 Antioxidants are shown to reduce damage to cells, and eliminate free radicals (another type of mutagen that can cause cancer to spread rapidly.)
 Spirulina, in particular, has been studied extensively to show its benefits that fight against cancer cells.

-Spirulina’s antioxidants slow the proliferation of cancerous cells, which helps prevent the spread of cancer throughout the body.
+The antioxidants in spirulina slow the proliferation of cancerous cells, which helps prevent the spread of cancer throughout the body.
 When spirulina was tested against cancer of the pancreas, it consistently demonstrated that it was effective at slowing their reproduction.

 Conclusion: There are enough studies done on spirulina for it to be apparent that it helps fight against cancer.
 It may yet be one of the healthiest, most effective methods at fighting cancer without destroying the rest of your body like chemotherapy.
 On top of that, it’ll help your body battle a huge number of other diseases.